varnishcache/homepage/R1/source/intro/index.rst

 Logo
 ----

-A high resolution version of the he Varnish Cache logo can be found `here <https://old.varnish-cache.org/sites/default/files/pictures/varnishcache_rgb-gimp2-alpha.png>`__.
+A high resolution version of the Varnish Cache logo can be found `here <https://old.varnish-cache.org/sites/default/files/pictures/varnishcache_rgb-gimp2-alpha.png>`__.

 About this website